ErikBusk/Happiness_v2/README.md

 Since Social Support had the highest correlation this was visualized in a scatter plot
 ADD PICTURE

-Finally an animated choropleth map was done to showcase how the happiness score of countires has changed over time ADD choropleth map if possible
+Finally an animated choropleth map was done to showcase how the happiness score of countires has changed over time.
+Below is a png of the map, run the code to see the full animated map
+ADD PICTURE